2025–26 Serie A de México season: Liguilla de Ascenso

-The winners of each group will qualify for the semifinals, while the teams ranked between second and fourth place, and the best fifth place of the three groups, will play the reclassification.
+The winners of each group will qualify for the quarter–finals, while the teams ranked between second and fourth place, and the best fifth place of the three groups, will play the reclassification.
 The higher seeded teams play on their home field during the second leg.
 The winner of each match up is determined by aggregate score.
 In the reclassification, quarter–finals and semifinals, if the two teams are tied on aggregate the higher seeded team advances.
 In the season final, if the two teams are tied after both legs, the match goes to extra time and, if necessary, a penalty shoot-out.
+To establish the order of the seeded teams, the coefficient table will be used.

+Reclassification

+The first legs were played on 15 April, and the second legs were played on 18 April 2026.